ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 **B. Support returns additional e-KYC data to social protection system (TBD)**

-MOSIP to provide an additional API to fetch specific data of an individual based on UIN number (evaluate security aspect, as linking of HoF and maintenance of family relationship will be required as a security imperative) and send to Social Protection Data System
+MOSIP to provide an additional API to fetch specific data of an individual based on UIN number (evaluate security aspect, as linking of HoF and maintenance of a family relationship will be required as a security imperative) and send to Social Protection Data System

 MOSIP to provide a mechanism to record the consent of HoF